 Career planning is not a single event but a continuous process.
 Ideally you should be exploring what you want from your career and researching options in your third or fourth year at medical school.
 However, if you haven’t started yet and you’re further on in the training process, there's no need to panic.
-Assessing yourself is the best way to get started, and with more than 60 specialties and more than 30 subspecialties to choose from, you have plenty of options.
+Assessing yourself is the best way to get started, and with over 25 specialties and further subspecialties, you have plenty of options.

 To find out what you want from a career, you first have to analyse yourself.
 Write a list of your strengths, your skills, your interests and your personality traits.
 Think about what motivates you and the skills you want to develop in your career.
 You should be realistic in your aspirations when looking at career paths, as some may be more competitive than others and may not match your particular strengths.

 As well as looking at yourself, it’s also important to look around you.
 Go to medical careers events, fairs and workshops to get an idea of what’s out there and talk to a medical careers adviser about your options.
 Take advantage of all work experience and work shadowing opportunities to gain a greater insight into what’s involved in specific areas, and talk to your colleagues and other doctors already within your area of interest.
 Some questions you should be asking yourself and others include:

 - What matters to me?
 How important are factors such as work/life balance?

 - What do I find difficult?